cindyuc/CSE6010-22Fall/Assignments/A3/README.md

 base> gcc -o divisorgraph main.c divisorgraph.c
 ```

-After no errors, the compiler will generate an executable program *singleLinkedList*.
+After no errors, the compiler will generate an executable program *divisorgraph*.
 Run this program using the command:
 ```
 base> ./divisorgraph NumberOfVertices d/b
 ```
-where `d` represent Dijkstra's algorithm, `b` represents Bellman-Ford algorithm
+where NumberOfVertices is the number of vertices in the divisor graph you desired, `d` represent Dijkstra's algorithm, `b` represents Bellman-Ford algorithm

 For example, if you want to generate a graph with 500 vertices, and you want to use Dijkstra's algorithm in searching, you can use folloing command:
 ```